 If you do decide to use a night light, here are some tips that will help ensure you don’t disturb your baby or their sleep pattern:

-- Position the light in the area of the room that you’ll need at night (for example by their changing table), but not too close to your child’s crib or bassinet.
+- Position the light in the area of the room that you’ll need at night (for example by their changing table), but not too close to your child’s crib, bassinet or baby monitor.

 - Use a very dim lamp that isn’t bright enough to disturb you little one’s sleep.